×

 Nmap

 Nmap is the first open-source tool on this list.
 It allows you to find hosts as well as vulnerable open ports.
 It’ll let you know the status of a chosen port through its command-line interface.
 You can also find more information on the entities found like their port, state, version, and service.
-Furthermore, you can find the OS version running software which can help you patch up obvious vulnerabilities.
+Furthermore, you can find the OS version running software that can help you patch up obvious vulnerabilities.

+Being open-source, Nmap, offers almost endless customizability, like its ability to do automatic scans by writing Lua scripts.
+Doing this can be a great asset as it can save the time it would take to run the scans manually.
 There is also the option to create automated scans.
 Nmap allows you to write scripts in Lua to run scans automatically.
 Automating scans is beneficial because it saves you time so that you don’t have to run scans manually to discover vulnerabilities.

 If you’d prefer to interact with the tool outside of a command-line interface, Nmap has a GUI version called Zenmap.
 It lets you save scan profiles, as well as run the most common scans without setting them up manually, they can also be saved for later analysis.